tnajdek/zotero-api-client/README.md

 <a name="module_zotero-api-client..RawApiResponse"></a>

 ### zotero-api-client~RawApiResponse ⇐ <code>ApiResponse</code>
-Represents a raw response, e.g. to data requests with format other than json
+Represents a raw response, e.g. to data requests with format other than JSON

 **Kind**: inner class of [<code>zotero-api-client</code>](#module_zotero-api-client)
 **Extends**: <code>ApiResponse</code>